FLORIDA MEDICAL MALPRACTICE ATTORNEYS

 - Practicing in a field for which the doctor is not actually licensed or qualified.

 - Improperly sterilizing tools and equipment, including failure to wash hands and take other hygienic measures prior to an operation or examination.

 - Incorrectly filling out a prescription, or making a medication error that results in death or injury to the patient.

 - Failing to obtain a patient’s medical history and information regarding food, drug, and alcohol use.
 This can lead to deadly drug interactions and avoidable complications which should have been foreseen.

 - Permitting unnecessary and dangerous delays in treatment, such as waiting too long to address a known infection or illness.

 - In pregnancy-related cases, causing a birth injury to the baby and/or mother, such as accidentally cutting the baby with a surgical tool during a C-Section delivery.

 - Physically or sexually assaulting a patient, or otherwise engaging in sexual contact, abuse, or harassment.

-If any of these issues have affected you or a loved one, you may be able to receive financial compensation for your suffering and your losses.
+If any of these issues have affected you or a loved one, you should contact our medical malpractice attorneys immediately as you may be able to receive financial compensation for your suffering and your losses.